RocketChat/docs-old/4. User Guides/README.md

 ## Accessing a server

-To access a server you will need to (register)[https://rocket.chat/docs/user-guides/registration/] an account and (login)[https://rocket.chat/docs/user-guides/login/].
+To access a server you will need to (connect)[https://rocket.chat/docs/user-guides/connect-to-server/] to it, (register)[https://rocket.chat/docs/user-guides/registration/] an account and (login)[https://rocket.chat/docs/user-guides/login/].

+## Managing your account

+Once logged into a Rocket.Chat server you can (manage your account)[https://rocket.chat/docs/user-guides/manage-your-account/] and configure profile, avatar, security, localization and notification settings.

 ## Channels